windowcleaningne/site/our-work/pure-water.md

 hero_image: assets/logo.png
 ---

-## You use no soap?
-So how does it clean?
+## Why We Don’t Use Tap or Bottled Water for Window Cleaning
 Think of regular, standard tap water.
 It has a taste which differs from home to home.
 The taste is due to the dissolved minerals and ions in the water.
 For tap water, that’s a great thing!
 But it’s not so good for windows…

-Bottled water has even more dissolved minerals because that water (as they’re so fond of telling you on the bottle) has been collected “at source”.
-This basically means they’ve taken it directly from the ground, after it has dribbled it’s way through all that rock, containing (you guessed it) – lots of minerals – like calcium, magnesium and potassium.
+Regular tap water has a taste — and it’s different from house to house.
+That’s because it contains dissolved minerals and ions, which is perfectly fine for drinking.
+In fact, bottled water contains even more minerals, because it’s collected “at source” — straight from underground springs, after trickling through layers of mineral-rich rock like limestone.
+This adds things like calcium, magnesium, and potassium.
 <a href="assets/pure-water1.jpg" target="_blank">![Minerals in Bottled Water](assets/pure-water1.jpg)</a>

 So I suppose we could call these extra particles, impurities.